Hypercubical manifolds in homotopy type theory

 \section{Abstract}

-Homotopy type theory is a logical setting in which one can perform geometric constructions and proofs in a synthetic way.
-Namely, types can be interpreted as spaces up to homotopy, and proofs as homotopy invariant constructions.
-In this context, we introduce a type which corresponds to the \emph{hypercubical manifold}, a space first introduced by Poincaré in 1895.
-Its importance stems from the fact that it provides an approximation of the group $Q$ of quaternionic units, in the sense of being the first step of a cellular resolution of $Q$.
-In order to ensure the validity of our definition, we show that it satisfies the expected property: it is the homotopy quotient of the sphere $\S3$ by the expected action of $Q$.
-This is non-trivial and requires performing subtle combinatorial computations based on the flattening lemma, thus illustrating the effective nature of homotopy type theory.
-Finally, based on the previous construction, we introduce new higher-dimensional generalizations of this manifold, which correspond to better cellular approximations of $Q$, converging toward a delooping of $Q$.
+Homotopy type theory provides a logical framework in which geometric constructions and proofs can be carried out synthetically: in this setting, types correspond to spaces up to homotopy, and proofs to homotopy-invariant constructions.
+Within this context, we introduce a type corresponding to the \emph{hypercubical manifold}, a space first described by Poincaré in 1895.
+This manifold is interesting because it offers an approximation of the quaternion group $Q$, in the sense that it represents the first step toward the construction of a cellular resolution of $Q$.
+To validate our definition, we show that it satisfies the expected property: it is the homotopy quotient of the 3-sphere $\S3$ under the natural action of $Q$.
+Establishing this result is non-trivial, requiring subtle combinatorial computations based on the flattening lemma, thereby illustrating the constructive power of homotopy type theory.
+Finally, extending this construction, we introduce higher-dimensional generalizations of the manifold, which provide increasingly precise cellular approximations of $Q$, and converge toward a delooping of $Q$.